-Quilting and Sewing with Scraps of Fabric
+Sewing and Quilting with Scraps of Fabric

+Wondering what to do with quilt scraps?
+Or sewing remnants?
 Use quilt scraps to make new creations.
 Get tips on how to organize and plan new quilts from your stash.

 Every time I purchase a fantastic piece of fabric, I want to use it in at least two quilts.
 For some reason that seems to justify the purchase, in my mind.